dbohdan/structured-text-tools/README.md

 ## JSON

+* [Cels](https://github.com/pacha/cels) **—** Patch JSON, TOML, and YAML with patches in the same format with some special values.
+Can be used as a Python library.
 * [clconf](https://github.com/pastdev/clconf) **—** Merge multiple config files and extract values from them using path string.
 Supports JSON and YAML.
 Can be used as a Go library.
 * [dasel](https://github.com/TomWright/dasel) **—** Query and update data structures from the command line.
 Comparable to jq/yq but supports CSV, JSON, TOML, YAML, and XML.
 Static binaries available for releases.
 * [emuto](http://kantord.github.io/emuto/) **—** CLI tool similar to jq.
 Create and manipulate JSON and other files.
 Can be compiled to JavaScript.